-The internet/print multiple server must be connected to the internet (this is also known as a "Wide Area Network or 'WAN'" connection) using the COM serial port.
-The COM port can either be connected to the serial port of a modem (or fax/modem), or to an ISDN terminal adapter.
-The faster the WAN connection is, the faster access will be and the more users will be able to get on the internet simultaneously.
+The internet server must be connected to the internet (this is also known as a "Wide Area Network or 'WAN" connection) using a COM serial port.
+A COM port can either be connected to the serial port of a modem (or fax/modem), or to an ISDN terminal adapter.

+This internet server model has two COM ports and can therefore have two WAN connections.
+Any combination of different types of WAN connections will work.
+The faster the WAN connections are, the faster access will be and the more users will be able to get on the internet simultaneously.

-Connect the COM port of the internet/print multiple server to a modem or ISDN terminal adapter using a standard serial cable.
+Connect the COM port of the internet server to a modem or ISDN terminal adapter using a standard serial cable.